 Legislation enacted in Maryland in 2002 requires that every truck registered over 10,000 pounds, truck tractor and bus operated on public roads, unless specifically exempt**, must display either a US DOT or a Maryland issued motor carrier identification number by July 1, 2002 .
-If you are a motor carrier that is not required to have an US DOT # because your vehicles do not leave Maryland and you do not handle interstate cargo, you must obtain a Maryland identification number (MD DOT #) and display it on your trucks, truck tractors and buses.Motor carriers that travel outside the State of Maryland must apply for an US DOT# from the Federal Motor Carrier Safety Administration (FMCSA).
-Applicants may apply online at their website www.fmcsa.dot.gov (listed under Registration & Licensing).
+If you are a motor carrier that is not required to have an US DOT # because your vehicles do not leave Maryland and you do not handle interstate cargo, you must obtain a Maryland identification number (MD DOT #) and display it on your trucks, truck tractors and buses.Motor carriers that are interstate or intrastate must apply for an US DOT# from the Federal Motor Carrier Safety Administration (FMCSA).
+Applicants may apply online at their website www.fmcsa.dot.gov (listed under Registration).

 707 North Calvert Street

 Baltimore, Maryland 21202-3601